Structural dynamics of polycrystalline graphene: Conclusion

 At longer times, $A$ and $B$ show different behavior.
 Graphene has a characteristic density, which translates directly into a preferred value for $A$ around which it fluctuates.
 The amplitude of the fluctuations in $A$ are determined by the bulk modulus, which is an equilibrium property and therefore computationally obtainable from simulations without realistic dynamics.
 The aspect ratio $B$ does not have an energetically preferred value, and its diffusive behavior is therefore unrestricted.
 A practical consequence is that in simulations the quantity $D_B$ can be determined more accurately than $D_A$, as the latter shows a crossover from short-time diffusive behavior to late-time saturation.

 In our simulations, we have studied samples of polycrystalline graphene with a variation in the amount of structural relaxation, the size of the crystalline domains, and the density of structural defects (mainly fivefold and sevenfold rings).
 In our simulations, we show a linear relation between the number of such structural defects and the diffusion coefficient $D_B$.
 In well-relaxed samples, large crystalline domains are separated from each other by rows of structural defects.
 Consequently, the number of defects decreases linearly with the average domain size.
 We therefore expect also that the diffusion coefficient $D_B$ decreases linearly with the average domain size.
+In this context it will be useful to deepen this connection to domain size engineering \cite{li2010graphene,lin2019synthesis,zeng2020dynamically}, fabrication of polycrystalline graphene \cite{milaninia2009all,paul2011production,mortazavi2014atomistic}, mechanics of grain boundaries \cite{grantab2010anomalous,xu2016influence}.

 From a materials science point of view, as well as from an experimental point of view, the mechanical behavior of a sample of graphene under external forces is important.
 We show that the deformation of graphene under an external shear force is related to the quantity $D_B$ which is readily accessible in simulations, via the Nerst-Einstein relation.
-For this purpose, the external shear force is translated into a force $f_B$ on the quantity $B$, after which the shear rate $v_B=\partial B/\partial t$ can be obtained from equation X, in which the diffusion coefficient $D_B$ is used.
+For this purpose, the external shear force is translated into a force $f_B$ on the quantity $B$, after which the shear rate $v_B=\partial B/\partial t$ can be obtained from equation (\ref{eq7}), in which the diffusion coefficient $D_B$ is used.
 And the mechanical deformation can then be readily obtained from $v_B$.